Chapter 1. Midnight memories

 “Knowledge of the fact that you owe me your life and freedom” he retorted proudly.

 “Oh come on, all you did was guide me out of a tiny forest.
 I’d have figured a way out myself.
-I didn’t ask you to help.
-I even gave you my jacket for your help.”
+I didn’t ask for help.
+I even gave you my jacket in return.”

 “A forest infested with killer sparrows it was.
-You should be thanking me still for protecting your life.”
+You should be thanking me still for protecting your life, I fell down 3 ditches leading the way.”

 “BUT I’M NOT A WORM.
 I’m human, and for God’s sake, get rid of that fancy accent.”